avardaan/BUVerb/README.txt

 3. Open tkinter GUI interface

-4. Choose Sound and Area AND CLICK ON CHOOSE FOR BOTH
+4. Choose Sound and Area - CLICK ON CHOOSE FOR BOTH

 5. Convolve & Write!
+The file will be written to the project folder.

+* More info on how to customize sounds and Impulse Responses coming soon